|Bob Ballan of Surrey, England holds copies of photos of his great-grandfather, 16th Connecticut |

 Hazel said she envisioned Fellows being much taller, like her father-in-law, John.
 Wearing his Sunday best in a carte-de-visite photograph taken at Henry Keets' studio in Liverpool sometime after his desertion (see below), the slightly built Tucker appears to be about 5-foot-7, perhaps an inch taller.

-At the Battle of Antietam, Tucker's regiment was routed in John Otto's 40-acre cornfield, many of the men fleeing to the rear.
+At the Battle of Antietam, Tucker's regiment was routed in the 40-acre Cornfield, many of the soldiers fleeing to the rear.
 Tucker, who died in England in 1893, skedaddled much farther than that -- 3,700 miles farther east.

 On Saturday, Hazel Ballan answered these e-mail questions about her long-lost -- and found -- ancestor.